-An HVAC helper is a technician who works with experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+An HVAC helper is a technician who works alongside more experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-HVAC helpers typically have less experience and training than fully licensed HVAC technicians, but they are still an important part of the team at an HVAC company.
+Your average HVAC helper has less experience when compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.

 Which Tasks Can HVAC Helpers Do?